MolSimGroup/gmx_gk_autocorr/README.md

 # gmxviscosity
-Calculate the viscosity from GROMACS MD simulations.
+Calculate the autocorrelation from GROMACS MD simulations.

+This code uses the output from GROMACS MD simulations to calculate the autocorrelation using the Green-Kubo equation.